do87/poly/README.md

 Every agent has labels to identify it, and a list of plans it implements
 - A plan can be a piece of code for executing a terraform plan
-- Agents that implement the same plans can run with different labels.<br />A label can be `prod` or `dev` for example
+- Agents that implement the same plans can run with different labels, i.e. `prod` or `dev`

-When there's a run request, it specifies which plan should run (by the plan's key) and the labels to decide which agents can execute the run
+When there's a run request, it specifies which plan should run and the required agent labels to decide which agents can execute the run
 ### Lifecycle

 <img src="statics/lifecycle.svg" alt="lifecycle" align="right">